oracle-livelabs/security/oci-network-firewall/network-firewall/config-network-firewall.md

 ### Prerequisites

 - Oracle Cloud Infrastructure paid account credentials (User, Password, Tenant, and Compartment)
-- Required Resources and Quota as per use-case topology.
+- User must have required permissions, and quota to deploy resources.

-## **Task 1: Clone Network Firewall Policy**
+## Task 1: Clone Network Firewall Policy

 1. From the OCI Services menu, click **Network Firewall Policies** under **Identity & Security**.
-Select your region on right part of the screen:
+Select your region on the right part of the screen:

    ![Navigate to Network Firewall Window](../common/images/network-firewall-window.png " ")